Pharmacy Residency Program - Sarasota

 Each resident must complete the following presentations:

-• Research project – poster at ASHP Midyear Clinical Meeting and presentation at regional residency conference
+• Major research project – poster at ASHP Midyear Clinical Meeting and presentation at regional residency conference

 • Poster or Platform presentation at Sarasota Memorial Interprofessional Research Conference